-1 2 3 4 increase the sensitivity of detection of light chains.
-This method may also assist in the diagnosis of masked immunoglobulin deposits, in which there is false-negative staining on IF.
-If there is a clinical suspicion of a light chain-related pathology and IF on frozen sections is negative, then IF on paraffin sections should be carried out.

-5 [Level of evidence - D.]
+[Level of evidence - D.]

-6 7 8 The demonstration of linear glomerular basement membrane (GBM) positivity for lgG in anti-GBM disease is frequently difficult using an IP method in paraffin sections, and this diagnosis cannot be excluded on the basis of this method.
+- The demonstration of linear glomerular basement membrane (GBM) positivity for IgG in anti-GBM disease is frequently difficult using an IP method in paraffin sections, and this diagnosis cannot be excluded on the basis of this method.

-9 [Level of evidence - D.]
+[Level of evidence - D.]

-10 11 12 • Other antibodies, including those recognising IgG4, amyloid A, PLA2R, uromodulin, myoglobin and viruses known to infect the kidney, should be available for use if indicated.

-13 14 15 16 • Antibodies that should be available but may have to be sourced by referral to specialist laboratories include THSD7A (a membranous glomerulonephritis antigen), DNAJB9 (a marker of fibrillary glomerulonephritis), fibronectin, type III collagen, specific collagen type IV alpha chains and specific amyloid proteins.
+- Other antibodies, including those recognising IgG4, amyloid A, PLA2R, uromodulin, myoglobin and viruses known to infect the kidney, should be available for use if indicated. - Antibodies that should be available but may have to be sourced by referral to specialist laboratories include THSD7A (a membranous glomerulonephritis antigen), DNAJB9 (a marker of fibrillary glomerulonephritis), fibronectin, type III collagen, specific collagen type IV alpha chains and specific amyloid proteins.

-17 18 19 2.5 Ele ctron microscopy
+2.5 Electron microscopy

-20 21 22 23 • The need for EM should be assessed on the basis of LM appearances.
+• The need for EM should be assessed on the basis of LM appearances.
 However, the majority of native renal biopsies with suspected glomerular disease are investigated in this way unless a definitive diagnosis is made on LM.
 If EM is required, this should be available within two weeks.

-24 [Level of evidence - D.]
+[Level of evidence - D.]

-25 26 27 28 29 • If EM technical services are being provided remotely by a specialist unit, then the semithin sections from the EM block and the digital EM images should be provided to the pathologist responsible for reporting the renal biopsy.
-Diagnostically important lesions might be visible by LM in the semithin sections from the EM block, but absent from the paraffin sections.
+If EM technical services are being provided remotely by a specialist unit, then the semithin sections from the EM block and the digital EM images should be provided to the pathologist responsible for reporting the renal biopsy.
+Diagnostically important lesions might be visible by LM in the semithin sections from the EM block but absent from the paraffin sections.

-30 31 32 3 The e renal bionsy report
+3 The renal biopsy report

-33 U

-34 35 • The LM, immunohistology and EM from a single case should ideally all be reported by the same pathologist.
-Reporting each in isolation may result in serious misdiagnosis.

-36 37 38 39 40 41 • The pathology report should provide a summary of the clinical history, gross description of the specimen, details of tissue sampling for IF, LM and EM, and include a summary/comment at the end.
+- The LM, immunohistology and EM from a single case should ideally all be reported by the same pathologist.
+Reporting each in isolation may result in serious misdiagnosis. - The pathology report should provide a summary of the clinical history, gross description of the specimen, details of tissue sampling for IF, LM and EM, and include a summary/comment at the end.
 If the clinical information provided is clearly deficient, then the requesting clinician should be contacted, or the diagnostic limitations resulting from the lack of clinical information made clear in the pathology report.
-The microscopy report should refer specifically to:
+The microscopy report should refer specifically to: - glomeruli

-42 - glomeruli

-43 - tubules
+- tubules

-44 - interstitium
+- interstitium

-45 - vessels
+- vessels

-46 - immunohistology
+- immunohistology

-47 - EM.
+- EM.

-48

 - For inflammatory renal disease, in addition to the diagnosis, the report must include indications of disease activity (grade) and chronicity (stage).
 For certain types of glomerulonephritis, the use of internationally accepted classifications is recommended.
-These include the recent revisions of the International Society of Nephrology (ISN)/Renal Pathology Society (RPS) classification of lupus nephritis and Oxford classification of IgA nephropathy. - [Levels of evidence B-D.] - If the adequacy of the biopsy is thought to cast significant doubt on the reliability of the interpretation, this should be stated explicitly. - In addition to a written report, discussion of the case with a nephrologist is frequently of clinical value.
-This will often allow a more specific diagnosis to be arrived at than might have been apparent on the biopsy alone and may direct any supplementary studies that may be required on the biopsy.
-The timeliness of the verbal and written reports should be appropriate to the clinical urgency. - 15
+These include the recent revisions of the International Society of Nephrology (ISN)/Renal Pathology Society (RPS) classification of lupus nephritis and Oxford classification of IgA nephropathy.

+[Levels of evidence - B-D.]

+- If the adequacy of the biopsy is thought to cast significant doubt on the reliability of the interpretation, this should be stated explicitly. - In addition to a written report, discussion of the case with a nephrologist is frequently of clinical value.
+This will often allow a more specific diagnosis than might have been apparent on the biopsy alone, and it may direct supplementary studies that may be required on the biopsy.
+The timeliness of the verbal and written reports should be appropriate to the clinical urgency.

-16 4 On-call renal biopsy services 17
+4 On-call renal biopsy services